yegappan/lsp/README.md

-:LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspShowSignature|Display the signature of the keyword under cursor :LspDiagShow|Display the diagnostics messages from the LSP server for the current buffer :LspDiagFirst|Display the first diagnostic message for the current buffer :LspDiagNext|Display the next diagnostic message after the current line :LspDiagPrev|Display the previous diagnostic message before the current line :LspDiagCurrent|Display the diagnostic message for the current line :LspShowReferences|Display the list of references to the keyword under cursor in a new quickfix list.
+:LspGotoTypeDef|Go to the type definition of the keyword under cursor :LspGotoImpl|Go to the implementation of the keyword under cursor :LspShowSignature|Display the signature of the keyword under cursor :LspDiagShow|Display the diagnostics messages from the LSP server for the current buffer in a new location list.
+:LspDiagFirst|Display the first diagnostic message for the current buffer :LspDiagNext|Display the next diagnostic message after the current line :LspDiagPrev|Display the previous diagnostic message before the current line :LspDiagCurrent|Display the diagnostic message for the current line :LspShowReferences|Display the list of references to the keyword under cursor in a new location list.
 :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspOutline|Show the list of symbols defined in the current file in a separate window.